bigkhangtheory/ActiveDirectoryTasks/Docs/Configurations/ActiveDirectoryServiceAccounts.md

 # ActiveDirectoryServiceAccounts

-This DSC configuration is used to manage and configure service logon accounts within Active Directory.
+The **ActiveDirectoryServiceAccounts** DSC configuration is used to manage and configure service logon accounts within Active Directory.

 <br />